Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter20.rst

 20.2 Creating a Document
 ========================

-The |build_tbl_py|_ example shows how to create a new spreadsheet document, populate it with data, apply cell styling, and save it to a file.
+The |build_tbl|_ example shows how to create a new spreadsheet document, populate it with data, apply cell styling, and save it to a file.
 We'll look at styling in the next chapter, and will concentrate here on the different ways to add data to a sheet.

 The ``main()`` method of |build_tbl_py|_ is: